What's the Background?

 What is NPPC's Position?

 NPPC strongly supports the U.S. Department of Agriculture, Food Safety Inspection Service (FSIS) HACCP Inspection Models Project, or HIMP, and the agency’s plans to expand it through a Modernization of Pork Slaughter rule.
 The regulation will increase efficiency and effectiveness of the federal inspection process and allow for the rapid adoption of new food-safety technologies in pork slaughter.
 It also has the potential to increase U.S. hog slaughter capacity.
-NPPC is urging the U.S. government to finalize the pork slaughter rule.
+NPPC is urging USDA to finalize the pork slaughter rule.